The Cheek

-Band history

-Since their formation, the band have released several singles.
+History

+The band was first started in Suffolk under the name Cheeky Cheeky and the Nosebleeds.
+The band consists of the members Charlie Dobney, Christian Daniels, Ali Bartlett, Thom Hobson, and Rory Cottam.
 Their debut "Slow Kids", released on 17 March 2008, received a positive reception, catching the attention of Huw Stephens, NME and Q magazine.
-Following the success of Slow Kids, the band went on to release their latest single, "You Let Me Go", which was granted track of the week in NME, receiving 8/10 from Dan Martin.
+Following the success of Slow Kids, the band went on to release the single "You Let Me Go", which was reviewed by NME, receiving 4/5 from Dan Martin.

+During 2008, Cheeky Cheeky and the Nosebleeds performed at several festivals including Latitude, Glastonbury, Harvest at Jimmy's, and Underage Festival.
+Their headline set at Latitude's Lake Stage saw a record number of crowd surfers and drew one of the largest crowds for the stage.
+Following their popularity at London's Underage festival, the band were approached again to do an Underage Christmas Special at London Scala on 20 December.
+Their debut headlining tour covered 29 dates in 31 days including a special Halloween show at the Borderline and in December supported Iglu and Hartley on their UK Tour.

-2009 proved a promising start for the band as they played shows in Japan and at SXSW in Texas.
+2009 was a successful year for the band as they played shows in Japan, played again at the Latitude festival, and at SXSW in Texas.
 It was during their NME Awards Show on 17 February that the band announced their name change to The Cheek stating, "It takes about two seconds to say 'Cheeky Cheeky And The Nosebleeds', and we say our band name sometimes 20 times a day.
 That's like four-and-a-half minutes every week.
 More than four hours a year.
 We're getting an extra three hours a year back just by becoming "The Cheek"."

 They went on to release a limited Japanese EP on 24 February, "Thespionage" which featured a series of previous unreleased tracks the band recorded during various sessions as CCATNB.

-During 2008, Cheeky Cheeky and the Nosebleeds had a busy festival season, playing at Latitude, Glastonbury and Underage Festival.
-Their headline set at Latitude's Lake Stage saw a record number of crowd surfers and drew one of the largest crowds for the stage.
-Following their popularity at London's Underage festival, the band were approached again to do an Underage Christmas Special at London Scala on 20 December.
-More recently they embarked on their debut headlining tour, covering 29 dates in 31 days including a special Halloween show at the borderline and in December supported Iglu and Hartley on their UK Tour.

-Following a series of popular live performances, CCATNB caught the attention of some established record labels, which soon let to them signing a deal.

-They signed with A&M Records who eagerly sent them away to record their 1st album in Brussels, Belgium.
-During the recording of their CCATNB songs a change in musical direction began.
+Following a series of popular live performances, CCATNB caught the attention of some established record labels, which soon let to them signing a deal with A&M Records.
+During the recording of their debut album a change in musical direction began.
 This happening led to the change in name to 'The Cheek' and along with it a host of new songs.

-After the mixing and mastering process the album was complete and ready for print, however, A&M pulled the plug on everything and the band we're dropped in 2010.
+After the mixing and mastering process, the album was complete and ready for print, however, A&M pulled the plug on everything and the band was dropped in 2010.

 After much delay, their debut album Lover's Quarrel was released in 2014.